|Oracle® Spatial GeoRaster Developer's Guide

-Create labeling functions for the GeoRaster table and the relational RDT or RDTs.
+Create labeling functions for the GeoRaster table and the RDT base table or tables.

 The labels for rows in a GeoRaster table should be generated according to the application's requirements.
-Use the same label for both the row that stores a GeoRaster object and for the GeoRaster object's raster rows in the associated RDT; otherwise, the GeoRaster objects might be invalid or have an inconsistent status.
+Use the same label for both the row that stores a GeoRaster object and for the GeoRaster object's raster rows in the associated RDT base table; otherwise, the GeoRaster objects might be invalid or have an inconsistent status.

-The following example creates the labeling function for a relational RDT:
+The following example creates the labeling function for an RDT base table:

-Apply the Label Security policy to a GeoRaster table and its associated RDT or RDTs.
+Apply the Label Security policy to a GeoRaster table and its associated RDT base table or tables.

-The following example (general format) applies a Label Security policy to an RDT using the labeling function example from the preceding step.
+The following example (general format) applies a Label Security policy to an RDT base table using the labeling function example from the preceding step.